 A property can be surrendered by the tenants under the following circumstances:

-- when the tenant leaves voluntarily at the end of a fixed-term
+- when the tenant leaves voluntarily at the end of a fixed-term (as stated in the tenancy agreement)

 - after either the tenant or landlord gives notice to the other to end the agreement